projectEndings/staticSearch/docs/buildPlan.md

 # BUILD PLAN (July 29, 2019)

+NOTE: THIS IS OBSOLETE AND NEEDS TO BE UPDATED.

 While the base functionality of the XSLT processing stage is now complete, the code itself is a bit unruly and long.
 I think we should split this into multiple modules and steps for clarity's sake, and also for good reporting